What Causes Boat Accidents?

 NO FEES UNLESS WE WIN!

 Operator inattention puts the boat at risk for a collision.
-They must be aware of the weather, the water, passengers, and more.
+They must know the weather, the water, the passengers, and more.
 Neglecting these factors or not assigning someone the task of lookout can have dangerous consequences.

 Every boat should have a lookout who is constantly on the alert.
-A designated person on the boat should identify hazards or threats that the boat operator misses.
+A designated person on the boat should identify hazards or threats the operator misses.

 All boat operators should understand the basics of boating, including how to handle emergencies, admiralty law, and navigation rules.
 Safely operating a water vessel means taking the time to consider all factors involved while out on the water.

 When you lose control of a boat, you can cause an accident.
 A boat can be challenging to control for an inexperienced operator.
 Without the proper skill and experience, this could lead to a catastrophe.
-It is crucial for the operator to maintain a safe speed for the safety of everyone on board.
+The operator must maintain a safe speed for the safety of everyone on board.

 Like driving a car, alcohol use while driving a boat can cause an accident.
-When you are under the influence, your reaction time is slower, and decision-making isn’t the best.
+Your reaction time is slower when under the influence, and decision-making isn’t the best.
 It is dangerous to operate a boat when you are under the influence of alcohol or drugs.

 Any failure or defect in the boat’s machinery can cause an accident.
 Make sure the proper precautions and routine checks have been completed.

 Storms can come in quickly, so understanding various risks in specific locations is crucial to a safe boating experience.
-Different seasons each have their dangers, so make sure you know the weather and what the forecast says.
+Different seasons each have dangers, so make sure you know the weather and the forecast.

 • Falling overboard – Falling overboard is the most common cause of boating fatalities.
 It is most common among anglers.